Skip to contents

 scale = "feature")

-The above plot can also help identify additional potential issues.
+Figure 7 can also help identify additional potential issues.
 For example, ASV_72 was one of the features with the highest EAF values, but it looks like source S200 only has it in the extremely heavy fractions, and it has a calculated WAD that is much higher than the other 13C sources.
 When we ran run_comparison_groups() at the very beginning we didn’t define a minimum number of fractions, so the default of 2 was used.
 We might, however, consider increasing the minimum number of labeled fractions required to remove sources with feature occurrences like ASV_72 in source S200.